Punktum-dk/epp-service-specification/README.md

 so given changes implemented in the service are reflected in the specification.
 Do note that a service might be released to the sandbox environment prior to being released to production after a grace period.

+This document is not the authoritative source for business and policy rules and possible discrepancies between this an any authoritative sources are regarded as errors in this document.
+This document is aimed at the technical specification and possible implementation and is an interpretation of authoritative sources and can therefor be erroneous.

-The current actively used XSD file is indicated in the EPP service specification, the [XSD file repository][XSD files] might contain changes not actively used by the service.
-Please see the [EPP Service Specification Wiki][wiki] for exact details.
+The actively used XSD file is indicated in the [EPP service specification][wiki], the [XSD file repository][XSD files] might contain changes not actively used by the service.

 The current service version can be obtained from the [Greeting](#greeting) message, from the service.